-- 54. Defendant JOSH TEWALT is the current Director of IDOC.
+- 68. Defendant BRAD LITTLE is the Governor of the State of Idaho.
+Governor Brad Little signed HB 668 into law on March 27, 2024.
+Section 5 of the Idaho Constitution vests the governor with "supreme executive power" and tasks the governor with responsibility for ensuring all State laws are faithfully executed.
+Defendant Little is sued in his official capacity. - 69.
+Defendant JOSH TEWALT is the current Director of IDOC.
 IDOC is the State agency responsible for incarceration of adult inmates sentenced by the courts.
 IDOC operates nine adult correctional facilities in Idaho, including Idaho State Correctional Center ("ISCC"), Idaho State Correctional Institution ("ICSI") and Pocatello Women's Correctional Center ("PWCC") where Plaintiffs are housed.
 As Director, Defendant Tewalt is the highest-level official in IDOC and is responsible for administering and overseeing the operations of IDOC, including the policies, procedures, and practices followed by IDOC, its contractors, employees, and agents.
 On information and belief, Defendant Tewalt is also the final reviewer for treatment decisions by IDOC's Management and Treatment Committee.
-Defendant Tewalt is sued in his official capacity. - 55.
+Defendant Tewalt is sued in his official capacity. - 70.
 Defendant BREE DERRICK is the current Deputy Director of IDOC.
 As Deputy Director, Defendant Derrick is a member of IDOC's executive leadership team and is specifically charged by IDOC policy with overseeing implementation of health care services and treatment in IDOC including the development and implementation of standard operating procedures to effectuate health care delivery.
 See Board of Correction IDAPA Rule Number 401.
-Defendant Derrick is sued in her official capacity. - 56.
-On information and belief, Defendant Centurion of Idaho, LLC is a private limited liability company organized under the laws of Idaho that is contracted to provide healthcare, including medical and mental health treatment services, to inmates in the custody of IDOC, including Plaintiffs.
-As IDOC's contract medical provider, Centurion of Idaho, LLC is responsible for ensuring that proper medical, dental, psychiatric, and psychological services, and treatment are provided to inmates in IDOC's custody.
+Defendant Derrick is sued in her official capacity. - 71.
+On information and belief, Defendant Centurion of Idaho, LLC is a private limited liability company organized under the laws of Idaho that is contracted to provide healthcare, including medical and mental health treatment services, to inmates in the custody of

+IDOC, including Plaintiffs.
+As IDOC's contract medical provider, Centurion is responsible for ensuring that proper medical, dental, psychiatric, and psychological services, and treatment are provided to inmates incarcerated under IDOC's jurisdiction.

-- 57. Defendant Centurion, LLC, is a private corporation headquartered in Virginia and is the parent entity of Centurion of Idaho, LLC.
-Together with its subsidiary, Centurion, LLC provides healthcare, including medical and mental health treatment services, to inmates in the custody of IDOC, including Plaintiffs.
-Upon information and belief, Centurion, LLC directly employs healthcare providers responsible for ensuring that proper medical, dental, psychiatric, and psychological services, and treatment are provided to inmates incarcerated under IDOC's jurisdiction. - 58.
+- 72. Defendant Centurion Health is a private corporation headquartered in Virginia and is contracted to provide healthcare, including medical and mental health treatment services, to inmates in the custody of IDOC, including Plaintiffs.
+As IDOC's contract medical provider, Centurion is responsible for ensuring that proper medical, dental, psychiatric, and psychological services, and treatment are provided to inmates incarcerated under IDOC's jurisdiction. - 73.
 At all times relevant herein, each Defendant was acting in the course and scope of his or her employment and under color of state law.